formsintegrations/integration-of-zoho-crm-and-wpforms/readme.txt

 ### ⚡ features on pro version:

-▪ This plugin allows you to transfer any WP Form data to any modules of Zoho CRM including **custom module**.
+▪ This plugin allows you to transfer any WPForms data to any modules of Zoho CRM including **custom module**.

 ▪ Send data to the **related list**.